Read time: 7 minutes

 English Teaching at the Local School

-The Yachana Foundation is a picturesque area nestled under The Amazonian canopy.
-It is flourishing with vibrant flowers, morpho butterflies, and opportunities.
-It was founded in 1995 by Douglas McMeekin of Lexington, Kentucky.
-Imagine my surprise meeting someone from my tiny home-state in the remote Amazon!
-It's a small world indeed.
+The Yachana Foundation is a picturesque project, nestled under The Amazonian canopy.
+It flourishes with vibrant flowers, morpho butterflies, and hidden trails.
+It was founded in 1995 by Douglas McMeekin, from Lexington, Kentucky.

 At the Yachana Foundation I didn't just learn about nature; I was an active participant in its preservation.
 Under the guidance of skilled teachers, I learned about agroforestry.
 This included planting and harvesting cacao, properly spacing and marking coffee trees, and planting breadfruit trees as a part of reforestation.